RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 Commercial DLP products that monitor speech in real time and censor conversations are not yet widely available.
 A proper DLP solution will monitor all the technologies in the other options, so those are incorrect.

-### Question # 38 - DLP (data loss prevention or data leak protection) solutions may use all of the following techniques to identify sensitive data except _______________.
+### [important] Question # 38 - DLP (data loss prevention or data leak protection) solutions may use all of the following techniques to identify sensitive data except _______________.
 A. Pattern matching
 B. Inference
 C. Keyword identification
 D. Metadata tags
 Answer: B.

-Inference is an attack technique that derives sensitive material from an aggregation of innocuous data; DLP tools, thus far, do not have this capability.
+**Inference is an attack technique that derives sensitive material from an aggregation of innocuous data; DLP tools, thus far, do not have this capability**.
 All the other techniques listed may be used by DLP solutions to detect sensitive data before it leaves the control of the owner.

-### Question # 39 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
+### [very important] Question # 39 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
 In which of the following cases would you not have to get permission from the cloud provider to install and implement the tool?
 A. If it’s hardware-based and your production environment is in an infrastructure as a service (IaaS) model
 B. If you purchased it from a vendor other than the cloud provider
 C. If it’s software-based and your production environment is in a platform as a service (PaaS) model
 D. If it affects all guest instances on any given host device
 Answer: C.

-A cloud customer can install applications on a PaaS environment, usually as they see fit and without prior coordination with the provider.
+[very important] **A cloud customer can install applications on a PaaS environment, usually as they see fit and without prior coordination with the provider.**
 If you are introducing hardware into the cloud environment, you will need permission from your cloud provider, regardless of the deployment model you use.
 Therefore, option A is incorrect (and unlikely to occur, as permission is probably not going to be granted).
 Although the provider may offer an egress monitoring function as an add-on service, which would be permissible for you to use, the use of an outside vendor’s product may have to be reviewed by the provider before implementation, based on a number of other variables (such as the other possible answers).
 Option C is preferable, so option B is incorrect.
 Affecting all images on a host may impact other customers in a multitenant environment, so option D is not the correct answer.